Boys Over Flowers (2009 TV series): Synopsis

 Shinhwa Group is one of South Korea's largest conglomerates and is headed by the strict and arrogant Chairwoman Kang Hee-soo (Lee Hye-young).
 Her son Gu Jun-pyo (Lee Min-ho), heir to the Shinwha Group, leads the F4, the most popular and powerful group of boys at the prestigious Shinhwa High School, an ultra-elite school exclusive to the richest families in Korea.
-Yoon Ji-hu (Kim Hyun-Joong), So Yi-jung (Kim Bum), and Song Woo-bin (Kim Joon) —Jun-pyo's best friends and rich heirs in their own right—make up the remaining members of the group.
-When F4 bullies a boy to the verge of suicide, the poor but vivacious Geum Jan-di (Ku Hye-sun) saves his life.
-A photo of Jan-di's heroics appears in the newspapers, resulting in media backlash from consumers against the Shinwha Group.
-Chairwoman Kang arranges for the commoner Jan-di to receive a scholarship to attend the high school to appease the outraged consumers.
-Jan-di's family runs a dry cleaning business, and she lives in a small home with her parents, Geum Il-bong (Ahn Suk-hwan) and Na Gong-joo (Im Ye-jin), and her younger brother Geum Kang-san (Park Ji-bin).
+Yoon Ji-hoo (Kim Hyun-Joong), So Yi-jung (Kim Bum), and Song Woo-bin (Kim Joon) —Jun-pyo's best friends and rich heirs in their own right—make up the remaining members of the group.
+When F4 bullies a boy to the verge of suicide, the poor but vivacious Geum Jan-di, (Ku Hye-sun) who is making a delivery to the school for her family dry cleaning business, saves his life by pulling him as he's about to jump.
+A photo of Jan-di's heroics appears in the newspapers, resulting in media backlash and protests from consumers against the Shinhwa Group, and how the school treats the students.
+Chairwoman Kang, in order to please the customers and dismiss the protests, arranges for the commoner Jan-di to receive a scholarship to attend the high school to appease the outraged consumers.
+Jan-di's family and parents Geum Il-bong (Ahn Suk-hwan) and Na Gong-joo (Im Ye-jin), and her younger brother Geum Kang-san (Park Ji-bin), are very proud of her, and Jan-di attends to school on a swimming scholarship.